evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ### Charge port

-The location of the charge port is on the [right front side](../../../../technology/charging/connectors/#front-side).
-This location makes it easy to use charge stations where you park side into the charger.
-The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets.
-A second port is on the [left front side](../../../../technology/charging/connectors/#front-side).
-This extra port gives you more parking options for AC charging.
+The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger.
+Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
+For complete specifications for all markets, refer to the full specifications.
+Additionally, a second port on the [left front side](../../../../technology/charging/connectors/#front-side) offers greater flexibility for AC charging.
 The connector types vary between the different markets.
 This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}